pjbartlein/REarthSysSci/ESSdata.md

 ## Panoply ##

-Panoply is cross-platform application that can read and display netCDF, HDF and GRIB datasets.
+Panoply [[link]](https://www.giss.nasa.gov/tools/panoply/) is cross-platform application that can read and display netCDF, HDF and GRIB datasets.
 See the Tasks tab on this page for directions for installing Panoply.
 In addition to being able to read and display files on the local file system.
-Panoply can also open catalogues and individual data sets
+Panoply can also open catalogues and individual data sets.
+UNIDATA's Integrated Data Viewer [[IDV]](https://www.unidata.ucar.edu/software/idv/) provides some additional viewing options.

 # Some ESS Data Sources #